 I didn’t choose your profile based on the fact that you looked like me.
 The donor coordinators told me to chose someone based off of my own similar characteristics, but there were several factors I took into account instead.
 First, you were wildly successful with other couples and this was my last shot at a pregnancy of my own.
 Second, you were beautiful; your physical appearance was appealing to me.
 I was secretly hoping my baby would get your gorgeous blue eyes.

 2. For a Long Time After I Became Pregnant, Your Photo Was Hard to Look at.

 I got caught up in the excitement of pregnancy and forgot I had kept your photo for the longest time.
 When I finally did come across it, I have to admit, it made me emotional.
-I spent a long time being so mad that I had to use an egg donor, because I wanted my baby to share my genetics.
+I spent a long time being so mad that I had to use an egg donor because I wanted my baby to share my genetics.
 Your picture was a reminder that she didn’t.
-But still, I held onto your photo.
-When I look at it now, which is rare, I don’t see a women who replaced my own eggs.
-I see someone who gave me an incredible gift - an opportunity to grow a human being inside me, something that would have been near impossible, if it weren’t for you.
+But still, I held on to your photo.
+When I look at it now, which is rare, I don’t see a woman who replaced my own eggs.
+I see someone who gave me an incredible gift - an opportunity to grow a human being inside me, something that would have been near impossible if it weren’t for you.

 3. I’ve Been Bouncing Between Wanting to Meet You and Hoping My Daughter Never Finds You